seabove7/teaching_Rtutorial/README.md

-# teaching_Rtutorial
+# BI 306 R Tutorial Materials - Fall 2021
-R tutorial for BI 306 Lab Fall 2021
+This GitHub repository contains the materials necessary for the R tutorial (Part 1 & 2) for Global Change Biology Lab.